Its-A-Mia/eCommerceProject/README.md

 <img src="https://github.com/Its-A-Mia/eCommerceExternalData/blob/main/eShopGifs/filter-sort-view.gif" width="60%"/>
 </p>

-## Adding to Cart, Manipulating the Items & Placing an Order
+## Fully Functional Cart

 <p align="center">
-The cart page functionality consists of being able to add, subtract and remove items from cart, subtotal & placing an order:
+The cart page functionality consists of being able to add, subtract and remove items from cart, subtotal & placing an order.
+Middleware handles page requests and ensures pages that require session authentication redirect the user to the auth page if no token is found in cookies:
 </p>

 <p align="center">